-Eviction notices do not have to be notarized or printed on special court papers.
+Eviction notices do not have to be notarized, printed on special court papers, or sealed in an envelope.
 Your landlord may type or even hand write it.

-Termination notices or eviction notices sent by text message, voicemail, email, or verbally are not proper notices under RCW 59.18.
+Termination notices or eviction notices sent by text message, voicemail, email, or verbally are not proper notices under RCW 59.20.